Talent Scholarship criteria

 - You must be a high school senior or recent graduate.

 - You must fulfill admission requirements to Wayne State University.
-Apply now to Wayne State
+Apply to Wayne State University today!

-- You must intend to pursue a degree in one of the following areas: ceramics, drawing, fibers, fashion design and merchandising, graphic design, industrial design, interdisciplinary electronic arts, metalsmithing, painting, photography, printmaking, or sculpture
+- You must intend to pursue a degree in one of the following areas: ceramics, digital arts, drawing, fashion design and merchandising, fibers, graphic design, industrial design, interior design, metalsmithing, painting, photography, printmaking, or sculpture.

 - You must major in the talent area for which you are applying.

 - You must attend full time (12-16 credit hours) during the Fall and Winter terms.
 (Spring/Summer terms excluded.)

 - You may be awarded a talent scholarship in only one area of study.

 Portfolio reviews may be held in person or online.
 Students are expected to bring/upload 10-15 pieces of work from a variety of mediums.
 High school transcripts are not necessesary, but are always welcome.